-The Equality Information Report 2014 provides information about the protected characteristics of our students and our employees as well as potential students and employees based on data currently available.
-It is used to inform policy development and decision-making to ensure Sheffield Hallam University maintains and enhances its inclusive environment.
+Our Equality Information Reports provide information about the protected characteristics of our students and our employees as well as potential students and employees based on data currently available.
+The information is used to inform policy development and decision-making to ensure Sheffield Hallam University maintains and enhances its inclusive environment.

 The Equality and Diversity Team can provide expert advice on equality and diversity, Sheffield Hallam equality policies, and the Equality Act 2010.

 For all the latest developments on the implications for higher education, please visit the Equality Challenge Unit website, and for national equalities information please visit Equality and Human Rights Commission, and Equalities Home Office.

 Athena SWAN recognises commitment to advancing women's careers in STEMM (science, technology, engineering, maths and medicine) in higher education and research.